mehrzadshm/built-bench-paper/data/README.md

 # Datasets
 Curated corpus datasets generated from raw sources are provided.

+Ready-to-use task-specific datasets will be uploaded upon the completion of the paper's peer review process.

 Use [create_datasets.py](https://github.com/mehrzadshm/bim-bench-paper/blob/main/create-dataset.py) script to create task-specific datasets.

 All data shared in this repository are subject to CC BY-ND 4.0 (Creative Commons Attribution-NoDerivatives 4.0 International) license terms.